London Guards: History

 Two companies of the Royal Green Jackets, F and G Companies, formed part of the regiment between 1998 and 2006.

 In 2004, elements of the London Regiment were deployed to Iraq.

 Following the restructuring of the British Army in 2004, it was announced that the Guards Division would gain a Territorial Army battalion.
 This saw the London Regiment retaining its name and multi-badge structure, while transferring from the Queen's Division to the Guards Division.
 The two Royal Green Jackets companies were transferred to the Royal Rifle Volunteers in preparation for the formation of The Rifles in 2007.

 In July 2017, B Company was transferred to the Princess of Wales's Royal Regiment to become B Company, 4th Battalion The Princess of Wales's Royal Regiment; and C Company was transferred to the Royal Regiment of Fusiliers to become C Company, 5th Battalion The Royal Regiment of Fusiliers.
-To replace these two sub-units, F Company, 7th Battalion The Rifles returned to the London Regiment, while a new G Company was raised.
-In addition to the re-structuring, the regiment was moved under command of the 11th Infantry Brigade and Headquarters South East and was to be known as the 'Guards reserve battalion'.
-In 2020, a FOI answer stated it also fell under HQ London District.
+To replace these two sub-units, F Company, 7th Battalion The Rifles returned to the London Regiment, and a new G Company was raised.
+In addition to the restructuring, the regiment was moved under command of the 11th Infantry Brigade and Headquarters South East and designated the “Guards reserve battalion”.
+In 2020, a FOI response stated it also fell under HQ London District.